• Skip to primary navigation

 Adopt a Highway Cleanup!

 Volunteers from Longleaf Ridge Master Naturalists joined the Jasper Master Gardeners on Saturday morning, February 8, cleaning up for the Adopt a Highway program on 2799.
 Big kudos to these folks who are helping us Keep Jasper Beautiful!
-They collected an awesome 35 bags of trash and debris in two hours!
-Watch for more cleanup events in the future and join them.
-This is a great way to earn service hours and make our community more beautiful at the same time.
+They collected an awesome 35 bags of trash and debris in two … [Read more...] about Adopt a Highway Cleanup!

 Big Thicket Hike